 In contrast, relative mobility is about where people rank compared with their peers and whether that position improves or worsens over time.
 Someone whose income rises but by less than his peers' income will experience upward absolute mobility but downward relative mobility.
 A person who was raised in the top half of the income distribution and is richer in adulthood than his parents were may nevertheless have fallen to the bottom half.
-If economic growth makes everyone richer by the same amount, everyone will experience upward absolute mobility but no one will see any relative mobility.
+If economic growth makes everyone richer by the same amount, everyone will experience upward absolute mobility.